Water In West Texas

 While wells can be found in and around Midland for residents, the vast majority of Midland's water comes from surface water, ground water, and reclaimed water.
 Our surface water sources include Lake J. B. Thomas, E. V. Spence Reservoir, and O. H. Ivie Reservoir.
 Our ground water sources include the Paul Davis Well Field, the T-Bar Well Field and the Ward County North Well Field.
 The Colorado Municipal Water District has our raw water production facility and it is the first of its kind in the country.

 We will keep track of the drought conditions on a monthly basis.
 We get our information from the US Drought Monitor website.
-As of January 4th, 2022, Midland County is in a mostly D3 Extreme Drought status.
+As of March 22nd, 2022, Midland County was in a split between a D3 Extreme Drought status and a D4 Exceptional Drought status, with very little of the county in a D2 Severe Drought status.

 A watershed is an area or ridge of land that separates waters flowing to different rivers, basins, or seas.
 As you can see, Midland County is in the Colorado River Watershed.